Ketamine: Dependence and tolerance

 Although the incidence of ketamine dependence is unknown, some people who regularly use ketamine develop ketamine dependence.
 Animal experiments also confirm the risk of misuse.
 Additionally, the rapid onset of effects following insufflation may increase potential use as a recreational drug.
 The short duration of effects promotes bingeing.
 Ketamine tolerance rapidly develops, even with repeated medical use, prompting the use of higher doses.
+Some daily users reported withdrawal symptoms, primarily anxiety, tremor, sweating, and palpitations, following the attempts to stop.

+Brain damage

-Some daily users reported withdrawal symptoms, primarily anxiety, shaking, sweating, and palpitations, following the attempts to stop.
-Cognitive deficits as well as increased dissociation and delusion symptoms were observed in frequent recreational users of ketamine.
+Despite the balance of palliative benefits which planned course(s) of therapy can confer when patients face serious medical conditions, ongoing ketamine use is known to cause brain damage, including reduction in both white and grey matter seen on MRI imaging and atrophy seen on CT scans.
+Cognitive deficits as well as increased dissociation and delusions were observed in frequent recreational users of ketamine.